meerapatelmd/metathesaurus/README.md

 ## MySQL v5.5 Requirement
 * MySQL version 5.5 server can be installed via MacPorts (Prerequisites are most current XCode and XCode Command Line tools).
 More information can be found here: https://trac.macports.org/wiki/howto/MySQL.
-* /opt/local/etc/mysql55/my.cnf is a good place to customize your mysql55 installation.
+* /opt/local/etc/mysql55/my.cnf is a good place to customize your mysql55 installation
 * Socket: /opt/local/var/run/mysql55/mysqld.sock
 * Example of creating a database named `umls` using `root` as user:

          ```